samantha-roth/ROAR_workshop/README.md

 1. Create another new text file with specifications as shown in parallel_env.pbs.
 The new parts of the pbs file are:

+       module load python/3.6.8

-   a) "module load python/3.6.8": need this to set up a conda environment.
+   Need this to set up a conda environment.
 The appropriate version of python is specified at https://www.icds.psu.edu/computing-services/software/

+       module load anaconda3/2021.05

-   b) "module load anaconda3/2021.05": need this to set up a conda environment.
+   Need this to set up a conda environment.
 The appropriate version of anaconda is specified at https://www.icds.psu.edu/computing-services/software/

-   c) "conda env create --file parallel_env.yml --prefix /storage/work/svr5482/ROAR_workshop": create the conda environment with the name of your .yml file in the specified folder!
+      conda env create --file parallel_env.yml --prefix /storage/work/svr5482/ROAR_workshop

+   create the conda environment with the name of your .yml file in the specified folder!

+      source deactivate

-   d) "source deactivate": deactivate your conda environment when you're done using it.
+   Deactivate your conda environment when you're done using it.

+      source activate /storage/work/svr5482/parallel_env

-"source activate /storage/work/svr5482/parallel_env" activates the conda environment you want to run your code in.
+   Activates the conda environment you want to run your code in.
 If you're not using anything more than the base R packages in your code you don't need this line since you don't need to create a conda environment to load other packages.
 I'll send another email on conda environments.

+      cd /storage/work/svr5482/Climate_CornYield-me/yield/data_prep
-"cd /storage/work/svr5482/Climate_CornYield-me/yield/data_prep": cd changes the working directory to the file structure where your R script is located.
+cd changes the working directory to the file structure where your R script is located.

+      Rscript macametmodel_dataframe.R

-"Rscript macametmodel_dataframe.R": tells ROAR to run your .R file
+Tells ROAR to run your .R file